AmauryMaros/Flask-search-engine/README.md

 In this repo :

-1/ Creation of a database from our webscraped data :
+1/ Creation of a database from our <a href="https://github.com/AmauryMaros/Scraping-BeautifulSoup">webscraped data</a>

 2/ Connection between the Flask app & the database